rss2024-17/website/README.md

     https://rss2024-17.github.io/website/

+Note: when editing html files, the website takes a few minutes to update.

 ## Using the template for lab reports

 **You must follow the instructions given in `/latex_report/latex_report.pdf` for your lab reports.
 This document outlines the expectations for the reports as well as an outline of the required sections.**